Clock gating: Essential details

-Clock gating techniques
+Clock-gating techniques

 Clock-gating techniques typically operate by targeting specific clock regions.
 To apply these techniques, it is often necessary to modify the registers/(flip-flops) in the circuit so that they can be controlled and disconnected from the clock distribution network, effectively isolating blocks of combinational logic.

-llustration of the enabled flip-flops technique used to isolate an internal logic block.
+Illustration of the enabled flip-flops technique used to isolate an internal logic block.
 The clock is selectively enabled, allowing controlled activation of the logic while reducing unnecessary switching activity.

-External circuits can control clock and activation signals through a technique known as Enabled Flip-Flops, or they can be generated internally using traditional clock gating methods.
+External circuits can control clock and activation signals through a technique known as Enabled Flip-Flops, or they can be generated internally using traditional clock-gating methods.